SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 For stiff problems with additive noise, the high order adaptive method `RackKenCarp` is highly preferred and will solve problems with similar efficiency as ODEs.
 If possible, stiff problems should be converted to make use of this additive noise solver.
+If the noise term is large/stiff, then the split-step methods are required in order for the implicit methods to be stable.
+For Ito in this case, use `ISSEM` and for Stratonovich use `ISSEulerHeun`.
+These two methods can handle any noise form.

-For stiff problems with diagonal noise, `ImplicitRKMil` is the most efficient method and can choose between Ito and Stratonovich.
-If the noise is non-diagonal, `ImplicitEM` and `ImplicitEulerHeun` are for Ito and Stratonovich respectively.
-For each of these methods, the parameter `theta` can be chosen.
+If the noise term is not too large, for stiff problems with diagonal noise, `ImplicitRKMil` is the most efficient method and can choose between Ito and Stratonovich.
+For each of the theta methods, the parameter `theta` can be chosen.
 The default is `theta=1/2` which will not dampen numerical oscillations and thus is symmetric (and almost symplectic) and will lead to less error when noise is sufficiently small.
 However, `theta=1/2` is not L-stable in the drift term, and thus one can receive more stability (L-stability in the drift term)